ludamad/Ciribot2015/README.md

 Ciribot2015
+==

 No description yet, feel free to try it http://ludamad.github.io/Ciribot2015/

 Controls: WASD or arrow keys (up jumps)

 Make blocks with 'ctrl'

+Use 'c' to clear blocks you have made around you.